zkxs/simple-crosshair-overlay/README.md

 - Support loading custom PNG images as crosshairs
 - Support changing color of built-in crosshair
-- Confirm it works on MacOS/Linux
+- Verify if it works on MacOS/Linux
 - Custom app icon in both exe and tray
 - Customizable hotkeys